demensiss/winter-holidays-challenge/README.md

-# Winter Holidays Challenge 2021
+# Winter Holidays Challenge 2021 with Hard Coder
 10 days and 10 application of coding in Python

 Event link: https://www.facebook.com/events/843253696243420?active_tab=about

 ## Table of contents